sergachev/spi_mem_programmer/README.md

 This is a small (Q)SPI flash memory programmer in Verilog.
 It was designed as a module to be integrated into larger projects.
 For example, I use it for in-system reprogramming of the boot memory of Artix7 board via PCI express.
-It works in simulation (with verilog SPI memory models), and was tested in hardware with N25Q128 at 40 MHz clock speed.
+It works in simulation (with verilog SPI memory models) and was tested in hardware with N25Q128 at 40 MHz clock speed.

 The Verilog interface is really simple: give address + data to be written on the input, trigger, wait for completion. hw_test.v provides an example command sequence using the module and can be used as a top module for a small test on hardware.
-As an additional feature, hw_test.v wraps around STARTUPE2 primitive - so it connects to the boot memory.
+As an additional feature hw_test.v wraps around STARTUPE2 primitive - so it connects to the boot memory.

 At the moment the module can: read ID, enable quad protocol, write enable, sector erase, bulk erase, page program, poll status register.